ardangelo/beepberry-keyboard-driver/README.md

 - `battery_volts`: battery voltage estimation.
 Read-only.
 - `rewake_timer`: send a shutdown signal to the Pi and turn back on in this many minutes.
 Write-only.
 - `startup_reason`: cause of Pi boot (`fw_init`, `power_button`, `rewake`)
+- `fw_update`: flash a new second-stage firmware.
+Write-only.

 Module parameters: